Harold Sakata: Acting career

-Bond producers Harry Saltzman and Albert R. Broccoli took notice of Sakata because of his heavy build—he stood 5 ft 10 in (1.78 m) and weighed 284 lb (129 kg)—which, when coupled with his intimidating gaze, made him the perfect choice for the part of Oddjob.
+Bond producers Harry Saltzman and Albert R. Broccoli took notice of Sakata because of his heavy build—he stood in height and weighed 284 lb—which, when coupled with his intimidating gaze, made him the perfect choice for the part of Oddjob.
 Another story, told by director Guy Hamilton, stated that he'd first seen Sakata wrestling in Australia.

 Sakata had never acted before, besides pro wrestling, but the film character was to be mute (other than a few uttered grunts) and would require little theatrical skill.
 Before Sakata had secured the role of Oddjob, another former wrestler, British actor Milton Reid, had auditioned for the role.
 Reid allegedly challenged Sakata to a shoot wrestling contest and suggested that the winner ought to get the role.
 However, given that Reid had been in Dr. No (playing one of the titular villain's guards) and that his character had been killed off, the producers decided to go with Sakata and the wrestling match did not take place.

 As Oddjob, he was a bodyguard to Bond villain Auric Goldfinger, and his sharpened, steel-brimmed bowler hat became a famous and much-parodied trademark of the Bond series.
 While filming Oddjob's death scene, in which the character is electrocuted, Sakata's hand was badly burnt by the effect, but he held on until he heard director Guy Hamilton call "Cut".

 Sakata appeared in several other movies in similar roles and took on "Oddjob" as an informal middle name (in the films Mako: The Jaws of Death (1976) and The Happy Hooker Goes to Washington (1977), he was credited as Harold "Oddjob" Sakata).